 Interns work in teams of international students and volunteer professionals.
 We encourage innovation in the program approach.
 Work hours are 6-8 hours per day, Monday through Friday.

 This is an ongoing program so we can adjust your start dates.
 We accept applications from all students and alumni.
 Your placement is tailored according to your background, experience, and interests to empower our daily work with the communities.
 Your program can be from 2 weeks up to 12 months.
 You can also conduct thesis and related tasks.
 The common daily tasks include practical fieldwork, planning, reporting, and visibility tasks.

 We provide 2x the local minimum wage of USD 100 per month for paid internships payable when you stay a minimum of 4 weeks.
-When remote work the placement is unpaid.

 The start and end dates are flexible and can also accommodate other travel arrangements in Tanzania.
 International flights, student permits, accommodation, and meals are personal costs.

 You and your visiting friends can enjoy sustainable tourism, safaris, and local tour options at a low cost.

 To book you in and to open your personal account, we need your tentative arrival and departure dates that can be adjusted.